drdv/drdv.github.io/src/publications.md

 ## 2012

-???
-"Constraint propagation on interval bounds for dealing with geometric backtracking"
+??? info "Constraint propagation on interval bounds for dealing with geometric backtracking"

     [preprint](pdf/iros12_1.pdf)